Want to feel happier, stronger and more centred? Then try these spiritual self-care tips today!

 So much is said about caring for the mind and body and yet so little is said about looking after your soul.
 Yet even the simplest of spiritual self-care practices can have a profound effect.
 Did you know it can help you will feel calmer and happier?
 That it can enhance your clarity and insight as well as profoundly deepen your relationship with self not to mention help you feel aligned and at one with the universe?

 Sounds rather magical doesn’t it!
 Well it’s easier than you might think.
-Here are 6 of our favourite ways, that are all simple but highly effective, that you can try out that will promote that wonderful sense of connection within you and the universe in which you live.
+Here are 6 of my favourite ways, that are all simple but highly effective, that you can try out that will promote that wonderful sense of connection within you and the universe in which you live.

 Remember that beneath the dense physical layer that you can see and touch you are a timeless being, ‘a child of the universe.’
 When you remember this truth you instantly connect with your soul and the universe.
 This simple act can put things into perspective and reframe a moment, an event, even a day!
 Turn everyday acts into an opportunity for remembering who you really are.
 As you clean your teeth, put the kettle on or load the washing machine, shower or even sit on the loo remember your soul and imagine it lighting up your heart like a beacon.
 Work your soul like its a muscle bringing it out into everyday life through a smile, a kind word, a thoughtful touch.
 Even listening to another deeply and fully with compassion is a spiritual act in itself.
 Practise being none judgemental and tolerant.
 Seek opportunities to put more love into the world so that you are a vessel of love and compassion.
 Use all your interactions with others to connect with who you really are as authentically and genuinely as possible and be the best, most powerful version of yourself that you can.
 All of this will help you to feel connected to your soul and the universe and as Rumi said you will “be the light.”